gywns6287/deepGBLUP/README.md

 ## Model summary
-This is the official CODE of deepGBLUP.
-Summary will be updated...
+This repo is the official Code of deepGBLUP: joint deep learning networks and GBLUP framework for accurate genomic prediction of complex traits in Korean native cattle.
+For details, please refer the paper [link].

 ## Implementation